 1. To Enable Natural Arch Support

-Returning the big toe from a deviated position to its intended position helps encourage natural arch support.
-The two ends of the main foot arch are the heel and the forefoot (including the toes).
-The foot arch is most stable when two conditions are satisfied:
+Returning your big toe from a deviated position to its intended position helps encourage natural arch support.
+The two ends of your main foot arch are your heel and your forefoot (including your toes).
+Your foot arch is most stable when the following two conditions are satisfied:

-- The heel and forefoot are positioned on a level plane
+- Your heel and forefoot are positioned on a level plane

-- The toes (especially the big toe) are splayed well apart
+- Your toes (especially your big toe) are splayed well apart

-When the foot and toes are in this configuration, the arch is able to bear a tremendous amount of weight.
-In fact, the more weight that's applied to the arch, the stronger the arch becomes (assuming that the foot and toes are in their optimal orientation and position).
+When your foot and toes are in this configuration, your arch is able to bear a tremendous amount of weight.
+In fact, the more weight that's applied to your arch, the stronger your arch becomes (assuming that your foot and toes are in their optimal orientation and position).

 2. To Prevent Excessive Pronation & Ankle Sprains

 Excessive pronation (inward rolling of the ankle) is a common situation in the conventionally shod, as are ankle sprains.
 Excessive pronation can lead to many foot and lower extremity musculoskeletal problems.
-Conventional footwear possesses three design elements that actually promote excessive pronation: heel elevation, toe spring, and tapering toe boxes.
-These design elements lift the heel and toes above the ball of the foot and pinch the toes together.
-In this configuration, the foot becomes extremely unstable and can do little else but overpronate.
+Conventional footwear possesses three design elements that actually promote excessive pronation: Heel elevation, toe spring, and tapering toe boxes.
+These design elements lift your heel and toes above the ball of your foot and pinch your toes together.
+In this configuration, your foot becomes extremely unstable and can do little else but overpronate.

-Some conventional shoes attempt to control this instability by adding pronation control features, but this is little more than a temporary fix to a much larger problem (and it’s not always effective in achieving pronation control).
-Shifting the big toe to its intended position in line with the first metatarsal bone actually has a supinatory (i.e., the opposite of pronation) effect on the rest of the foot.
+Some conventional shoes attempt to control this instability by incorporating “pronation control” features, but this is little more than a temporary fix to a much larger problem (and it’s not always effective in achieving pronation control).
+Shifting your big toe to its intended position in line with your first metatarsal bone actually has a supinatory (i.e., the opposite of pronation) effect on the rest of your foot.